panharithhh/PROJECT_STUDENTMANAGEMENT/README.md

 2. **Database Connection**:
     - Update the database URL in application.properties
     - Set your database username and password
+3. **DB_PASSWORD and APP_PASSWORD**
+   - the way to do DB_password is your root database pass
+   - APP password in the other hand you can retrive it via gmail search on youtube if you don;t know how to
 ```properties
 spring.datasource.url=jdbc:mysql://localhost:3306/your_schema_name
 spring.datasource.username=your_username